Kotlin/dokka/docs/topics/runners/cli.md

 ## Generating documentation

-### Pre-requisites
+### Prerequisites

-Since there is no build tool to manage dependencies, you will have to provide dependency `.jar` files yourself.
+Since there is no build tool to manage dependencies, you have to provide dependency `.jar` files yourself.

-Dependencies you will need for any format:
+Listed below are the dependencies that you need for any output format:

 | **Group**             | **Artifact**               | **Version**    | **Link**                                                                                                        |
 |-----------------------|----------------------------|----------------|-----------------------------------------------------------------------------------------------------------------|